‘Identity Bridging’ in Retirement

 • Go full-time at an activity you might be interested in (say, a two-week pickleball camp, provide full-time child care for young ones, get a transitional job, or something intensive that likely won’t be what you wind up doing full-time in retirement)

-• Go full out at a hobby: become a motorcycler and tour the country for a summer, or something equally intensive that won’t be who you become in retirement
+• Go full out at a hobby: get a motorcycle and tour the country for a summer, or something equally intensive that won’t be who you become in retirement

 • Go back full-time to something you used to do.
 If you had a prior career, consider starting it up again for a while

 • Go full out in self-improvement.
-Yoga every day, meditation, figuring out your philosophy in life.
-Go full-time to make yourself a better person
+Do yoga every day, meditate, and figure out your philosophy of life.
+Go full-time to make yourself a better person.

 • Re-imagine your career through free or paid coaching or mentorship